bahadasx/ddl-data-prep/data-preparation.md

 ### Data Preparation and Data Science

-Data preparation refers to the act of manipulating ones data to transform it into a suitable form for further analysis and processing.
+Data preparation refers to the act of manipulating data to transform it into a suitable form for further analysis and processing.
 This process involves many different tasks and requires understanding of what manipulations are necessary for a particular dataset, as well as what the goal is in terms of how you plan to process the data further.
 Some of the tasks that can be part of a data preparation for a particular project include data cleaning, normalization, and imputation.

 Data preparation is a part of many data related projects, but specifically in terms of Data Science, it is said that data preparation accounts for about 60% of the time spent on a project.
-Considering the percentage of time spent on this task, you can conclude that is the most crucial part of the Data Science process.
-Without proper data preparation, you cannot expect the results of your analysis very accurate results.
+Considering the percentage of time spent on this task, it can be concluded that this is the most crucial part of the Data Science process.
+Without proper data preparation, you cannot expect the results of your analysis to produce very accurate results.
 The principal of "garbage in, garbage out" is very applicable in this context.
 In this blog we will be discussing the basics of data preparation, some techniques that can be applied to a sample dataset, and a comparison of performing Entity Resolution with and without performing proper data preparation.

 ### Entity Resolution